-Problem of hot water with the pellet boiler or wood
+Domestic hot water problem with pellet or wood boilers

-The preparation of domestic hot water (simply called ECS thereafter) is a problem completely (or almost) independent of the problem of sizing the heating.
+The preparation of domestic hot water (which we will call DHW hereinafter) is a problem completely (or almost) independent of the problem of dimensioning that of the heating.

-Indeed: a boiler must turn for heating 4 to 8 months (depending on the region and behavior of the inhabitants) in the year while it must provide continuously ECS.
-So we can not cut "in theory" the boiler during the summer months (as for oil), it will work simply load reduced.
-As we have seen, this can pose regulatory issues on a wood boiler (Acceptable on a pellet boiler but quasiement incompatible with a wood boiler).
+Indeed: a boiler must run for heating 4 to 8 months (depending on the region and the behavior of the inhabitants) in the year while it must permanently provide DHW.
+We cannot therefore “in theory” shut off the boiler during the summer months (just like with fuel oil), it will simply operate at reduced load.
+However, we have seen that this can pose regulatory issues on a wood boiler (Acceptable on a pellet boiler but quasiement incompatible with a wood boiler).

-Over the year, the ECS energy needs are usually for families and average house about 20% heating needs.
+Over the year, the energy needs in DHW are generally for an average family and house about 20% of the heating needs.

 Also, generally, the pellet boilers have no integrated water heater.
 We must therefore prepare the ECS apart.

 Some boilers have a "summer" function.
-The boiler then only operates the DHW circulator and regulates the power to the minimum.
-If this does not consume at all another source of energy for the ECS, the efficiency of the boiler is strongly degraded, which we do not seem very wise.
+The boiler then only starts up the DHW circulation pump and regulates the power on the minimum.
+If this makes it possible not to consume at all another energy source for DHW, the efficiency of the boiler is greatly degraded, which does not seem very wise to us.

-So what are the possible solutions for DHW all year so with a pellet boiler without overeating and clog its boiler summer?
-Here are 3 possible solutions: electric, wood and electric, the best solar-wood-electric.
+So what are the possible solutions to have DHW all year round with a pellet boiler without overconsuming and clogging your boiler in summer?
+Here are the 3 possible solutions: electric, wood-electric and, the best, solar-wood-electric.

 A completely independent electric DHW

-Using electricity to heat (even ECS) is not very econological globally (it is economical and "ecological" in France because of the cheap nuclear kWh and rejects little CO2 but it is everything) but if the rest of your house is heated in a green way, this can be a rather interesting econo- mic compromise.
+Using electricity for heating (even DHW) is not very econological overall (it is economical and "ecological" in France because of the cheap nuclear kWh and which emits little CO2 but it is everything) but if the rest of your house is heated in a green way, this can be a rather interesting ecological compromise.

 The solution is to make a completely independent DHW circuit of the heating circuit.

-Power consumption due to the ECS average household is between 2000 and 4000 kWh / year, which corresponds with an electric kWh 0.1 euros (including subscription) to an invoice between 200 and 400 € per year if you have bihoraire is even better.
+The energy consumption due to the DHW of an average household is between 2000 and 4000 kWh / year which corresponds, with an electric kWh at 0.1 euros (subscription included) to an invoice between 200 and 400 € per year, if you have the dual schedule it's even better.

 For information, a shower uses about 2 kWh.

-This electric bill is therefore important for an average house that would consume 4 tons of pellets.
-Economically do without electric heating ECS, it would have 1,2 Tons (2-0.8 = 1,2) Pellets "free" per year.
-In other words: to heat one year free on 5.
+This electricity bill is therefore significant for an average house which would consume around 4 tonnes of pellets.
+Economically to do without electric DHW heating, this would make it possible to have 1,2 tons (2-0.8 = 1,2) of “free” pellets per year.
+In other words: to heat free of charge one year out of 5.

-But the electrical ECS is the solution that costs the least to investment: an electric ball to 100 300 costs € while a dual-energy ball costs about 5 times.
+But electric DHW is also the solution that costs the least to invest: an electric tank costs 100 to 300 € while a dual-energy tank costs about 5 times more.

 A dual-energy water heater

-This is a compromise solution permettrant not use electricity when the boiler is running.
+It is a compromise solution allowing not to use electricity when the boiler is running.

 A coil pass inside the flask with water from the boiler.
 The ball is a radiator again, but with a separate circuit other radiators and a specific management (already provided in most boiler control).
 The ball also has an electric heater for summer periods or it is not advisable to operate the boiler because of the low power required for the preparation of the ECS (see sizing problem).

-This solution is very criticized by professionals say it is better to burn the granulated as electricity, given the low yield in summer, this is not necessarily true.
+This solution is strongly criticized by professionals who say that it is better to burn pellet than electricity, given the low efficiency in summer, this is not necessarily true.

-practical example: if your boiler is shut down 6 months per year (compromise) this saves about 50% on your electricity bill ECS.
-If we resume the reasoning and the figures above, do not use electric supplement, would "just" win 1 heating year every 10 years.
+practical example: if your boiler is shut down 6 months a year (compromise), this saves around 50% on your DHW electricity bill.
+If we go back to the reasoning and the figures above, not using an electrical supplement would “just” save 1 year of heating every 10 years.

-This solution therefore seems the best compromise price investment but environmentally, the best solution is to use either pellets or electricity in summer when the sun shines!
-We think obviously with the use of solar energy!
+This solution therefore seems to us to be the best compromise between investment and price, but environmentally friendly, the best solution is to use neither pellets nor electricity in summer when the sun is shining!
+We are obviously thinking of the use of solar energy!

 The Best of a storage tank tri-energy: wood-solar-electricity

-The wood-solar compromise is, for us, the best solution both in terms of raw energy and in terms of annual heating budget but it is one that costs, of course, also the most expensive investment.
+The wood-solar compromise is, for us, the best solution as much in terms of gross energy as in terms of annual heating budget, but it is the one which obviously costs the most to invest.

-(Personnelement it is this solution we have, as you can see on this page: Solar wood pattern for floor heating and DHW.)
+(personally it is this solution that we have as you can see it on this page: Solar wood pattern for floor heating and DHW.)

-The tri-energy term is a bit unfair because if your plant is sized electricity should not be used for anything.
-Indeed, the solar courverture up 80% of your ECS needs.
-The 20% being provided by the timber in winter.
-Electricity should be used for less than 10% of requirements.
+The term tri-energy is a bit abusive because if your installation is well dimensioned electricity should be useless.
+Indeed, the solar coverage can go up to 80% of your DHW needs.
+The remaining 20% being supplied by wood in winter.
+Electricity should therefore be used for less than 10% of needs.

-For example on our installation (see Solar wood pattern for floor heating and DHW) we have an electrical resistance but it is not wired and we obviously do not count cabler (it serves as a "plug" see photos).
+For example on our installation (see Solar wood pattern for floor heating and DHW) we do have an electrical resistance but it is not wired and we obviously never intend to wire it (it serves as a "plug" see the photos).

-Technologically it is like a normal boiler ball to the difference that an additional coil was added solar.
+Technologically: it is like a normal boiler tank with the difference that an additional coil has been added to the solar.

 In winter: most of the ECS produced by the boiler.